Person dead in crash - 11th road death since Friday

 A person died in a Waikato road crash overnight.

 The single-vehicle crash happened on Saulbrey Rd in Ngāruawāhia.
-Police were notified just before 8pm that a vehicle had collided with a power line.
+Police were notified just before 8pm that a vehicle had collided with a power pole, bringing the line down.

 "Sadly, one person died at the scene," police said.
 "The other three occupants were transported to hospital with serious, moderate and minor injuries."